daptin/documentation/content/getting-started/_index.md

 Need some help with setting things up?

     Local demo: Run a local demo on your computer using docker-compose.
-    Install on Ubuntu: A step by step guide on how to install Baserow on an Ubuntu server.
+    Install on Ubuntu: A step by step guide on how to install Daptin on an Ubuntu server.
-    Install on Cloudron: Instructions on how to manually install Baserow on Cloudron.
+    Install on Cloudron: Instructions on how to manually install Daptin on Cloudron.

 ## Development

-Everything related to contributing and developing for Baserow.
+Everything related to contributing and developing for Daptin.

     Development environment: Setting up your local development environment using docker-compose.
-    Directory structure: The structure of all the directories in the Baserow repository explained.
+    Directory structure: The structure of all the directories in the Daptin repository explained.
     Tools: The tools (flake8, pytest, eslint, etc) and how to use them.
     Code quality: More information about the the code style, quality, choices we made, and how we enforce them.